 An effective quality management system requires professionals who understand how to tangibly measure quality and evaluate quality goals.
 Irwin’s commitment to your organization gains strength from our own thriving internal culture of quality.

 Our “culture of quality” is founded on extensive quality training.
-We recognized early on our offering required a commitment from our staff to answer to our clients’ quality requirements.
-Our client’s needed to rely on our staff at all levels to exemplify quality in their daily activities.
-This allows us to more efficiently transfer customized and operational-specific knowledge to our clients; we are what we teach.
+Our clients need to rely on our staff at all levels to exemplify quality in their daily activities.
+This allows us to more efficiently transfer customized and operational knowledge to our clients.
 Many safety organizations offer large-scale blanket training.
-In contrast, Irwin’s staff specialize in training that is client-specific so our client’s build their own “culture of quality”, not someone else’s or a generic version of quality.
+In contrast, Irwin’s staff specializes in training that is client-specific so our client’s build their own “culture of quality”, not someone else’s or a generic version of quality.

 IRWIN'S training model is unique in the industry.
-We take a recruitment and advancement approach which creates an ever-expanding network of safety professionals with unique skill sets.
-Skill sets that include:
+We take a recruitment and advancement approach which creates an ever-expanding network of safety professionals with unique skillsets, which include

 Our experts have real-world facility experience and a fine tuned capacity to assess client-specific concerns.
 For example, the needs of a power plant may not match the needs of a lumber operation.
 So it takes a diverse and connected group of professionals to assess, plan, and execute the solution just right for you.
 Irwin’s team does this better!